FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: Introduction

 Given the inherent frequency-domain nature of MRI generation (via k-space acquisition), recent studies have increasingly explored frequency-based approaches for reconstruction and analysis~\cite{yi2023frequency, liu2024highly, zou2025mmr}.
 However, UAD in brain MRI remains predominantly spatial-domain focused, neglecting the diagnostic potential of frequency-component analysis.
 This represents a significant oversight, as k-space data naturally encodes structural information through distinct frequency components - features that conventional image-space methods cannot directly access.
 The analytical potential of frequency-domain representations remains particularly underutilized for characterizing pathological deviations in unsupervised settings.

-In this paper, we conduct the first systematic frequency-domain analysis of MRI anomalies, focusing on: (1) characterizing the intrinsic relationship between pathological features and their frequency signatures, (2) verifying the anatomical consistency of these frequency-domain representations, and (3) developing Frequency-Decomposition Preprocessing (FDP) - a modular component that eliminates pathologies through anatomically consistent low-frequency reconstruction while retaining diagnostically vital high-frequency details.
-This plug-and-play module could directly enhances existing anomaly simulation methods through its unique capability to separate and process pathological signatures in the frequency domain, significantly improving the quality of synthesized healthy MRIs without requiring modifications to downstream pipeline architectures.
+In this paper, we conduct the first systematic frequency-domain analysis of brain MRI anomalies, focusing on: (1) characterizing the intrinsic relationship between pathological features and their frequency signatures, (2) verifying the consistency of the low frequency representations, and (3) developing Frequency-Decomposition Preprocessing (FDP) - a modular component that mitigates pathological artifacts by low-frequency reconstruction while preserving diagnostically critical high-frequency details.
+This module could directly enhances existing anomaly simulation methods through its capability to separate and process pathological signatures in the frequency domain, significantly improving the quality of synthesized healthy MRIs without requiring modifications to downstream pipeline architectures.

 Our main contributions are summarized as follows: \begin{itemize} \item We present the first comprehensive frequency-domain analysis of pathological MRI anomalies, revealing their distinctive frequency characteristics that are specific to lesion pathology. \item We propose FDP, a novel preprocessing framework for unsupervised anomaly detection that enhances MRI reconstruction by selectively filtering lesion-related frequencies while preserving anatomical integrity. \item We demonstrate that FDP consistently improves the performance of existing anomaly detection methods through comprehensive experimental validation. \end{itemize}